 Usually this will be at least by USB and/or online gallery.
 Prints and albums are sometimes included with some premium packages.
 If there will be an online gallery, remember to find out how long the gallery will be available for.

 The example above shows a watermarked image.
 For weddings, we never watermark client's images.
 This is another very important question to avoid any unnecessary upset later.

 9. How much of a deposit do you require to book our date?
 When will the rest be due?

 This one can really vary.
-Usually for the deposit they will work on a set percentage of somewhere between 20%-50%, others may have a set fee.
+Some will work on a certain percentage of the full cost, others may have a set fee.